 Public olfactory event, “Follow your Nose” (February; Ulm).
 Overview of academic and museological state of the art in olfactory storytelling and first drafts of storylines for the “Online Encyclopaedia of Smell Heritage”.
-Public olfactory event, “Sensory storytelling to enhance cultural & climate awareness” (June; Amsterdam).
+Public olfactory event, “Sensory storytelling to enhance cultural & climate awareness” (August; Amsterdam).

 Structured data, images, and texts collected, second versions of image and text analysis systems, enriched data linked through olfactory annotations and queryable via the EOKG.
-Hackathon & public olfactory event and demonstrator applications, (November, Ljubljana).
-Conference, “Olfactory History and Digital Heritage” and roundtable discussion, “How do we safeguard our olfactory heritage?”
-(December; Cambridge).
+Hackathon/Workshop & public olfactory event and demonstrator applications, (November, Ljubljana).
+PastScent Conference (August; Amsterdam).

 Diachronic analyses of olfactory imagery, language, storylines across different cultures via the EOKG which also provides data and content to the “Online Encyclopaedia of Smell Heritage”.

 Dissemination of sensory storytelling to GLAMs and policy makers, communication of results to scholars and wider audiences.
 Presentation of ‘Olfactory Storytelling Toolkit’ to GLAMS at ‘nose-on’ workshop (August; Amsterdam) and policy papers to cultural heritage policy makers (September; venue in France tbd).
-Presentation of European Key Scents smell kit at Entrepreneurial Hackathon (October; Amsterdam).
-Release of demonstrators for image retrieval and visualization and for text-based access to olfactory information.
+Brokerage Event for entrepreneurs and SMEs (October; Amsterdam).
+Release of demonstrators for image retrieval and visualisation and for text-based access to olfactory information.
 Final conference and ‘smell fair’ (November; Amsterdam).